substrait-io/substrait/site/docs/types/user_defined_types.md

 # User Defined Types

 User Defined Types can be created using a combination of pre-defined simple and compound types.
-User defined types are defined as a YAML extension.
+User defined types are defined as part of [simple extensions](../extensions/index.md#simple-extensions).
 An extension can declare an arbitrary number of user defined extension types.
 Initially, user defined types must be simple types (although they can be constructed of a number of inner compound and simple types).

 A yaml example of an extension type is below: